satvikahuja/SmokyVehicleTransferLearning/README.md

 Have secured 91% accuracy on the test set

 ## Limitations and Future Work
 Have to add multiple more features such as number plate detection, mapping the number plate with the vehicle detected.
-This is going to get quite complex to acomplish, will try to add these funcitonality in the future
+This is going to get quite complex to accomplish, will try to add these funcitonalities in the future

 ## Contributing
 open to discuss in detail how we can make it production ready by how we could implement the future work